Table of Contents

 “Live with a stranger?
 No Way!”

-I’ve heard this statement many times.
+I hear this statement many times.
 But people are starting to rethink their living situations.
 For example, my active and youthful friend, Marilyn, was widowed last year at age 56.
 She and her husband planned to grow old together in the house where they raised their children, but Marilyn did not want to continue to live there alone.
 The upkeep and expense were too much to handle by herself, and the silence was deafening.
-The decision to sell the family home was emotional and difficult, but deciding where to go next proved even more so.
-As Marilyn’s situation is not uncommon for single boomers, many people, particularly women, are considering unique options like housesharing, a relatively new trend.
+Though the decision to sell the family home was emotional and difficult, deciding where to go next proved even more so.
+Marilyn’s situation is not uncommon for single boomers, and as a result, many people, particularly women, are now consider unique options like housesharing, a relatively new trend.

 What is housesharing?

-No two situations are the same, but basically, housesharing is when two or more unrelated people reside in the same home while retaining their own private space inside the residence.
+No two situations are the same, but basically, housesharing is when two or more unrelated people live in the same home while retaining their own private space inside the residence.
 It is a new way for people to meet their housing needs.
 Whether the roommates are close friends or simply share space comfortably, sharing a home is a good way to ease financial burdens and encourage social engagement.
-A homeshare situation can also provide physical support, as in the case where an older adult who wants to stay in their home rents a room to a college student in exchange for help around the house.
+A home share situation can also provide physical support, as in the case where an older adult who wants to stay in their home rents a room to a college student in exchange for help around the house.

 Is it for You?

 The answer depends on your personality and your situation.
 Are you able to compromise?
 Do you consider yourself a good communicator?
 What are your pet peeves?
-Sharing a space requires acceptance and tolerance and is not a decision to be taken lightly.
+Sharing a space requires acceptance and tolerance; it is not a decision to be taken lightly.

 For many single boomers, the advantages outweigh the disadvantages.
 For others, there are too many negatives.